fitnr/nyc-bus-gtfs/README.md

 make mysql DATABASE=name_of_your_database
 ```

-If a day goes by, or you have older GTFS data to load, use the GTFSVERSION variable:
+If a day goes by, or you have older GTFS data to load, use the GTFSDATE variable:
 ```
-make mysql GTFSVERSION=20170319
+make mysql GTFSDATE=20170319
 ```

 ## Download from transitfeed

 ````
-# download NYCT data and Bus Company data, which often has a different date
+# download NYCT data and Bus Company data, which often have a different date
-make USE_TRANSITFEED=YES GTFSVERSION=20151223 BUSCOVERSION=20151227 gtfs
+make TRANSITFEED=YES GTFSDATE=20151223 BUSCODATE=20151227 gtfs
 ````

 The data will be put in the